 Here are the Details…

-We are still looking for 2 more community organizations who want to write, rehearse, and perform an original theatrical scene based on their experiences, passions, and thoughts about our community.
+We work with community organizations who want to write, rehearse, and perform an original theatrical scene based on their experiences, passions, and thoughts about our community.
 Unfortunately, the 2018 Hear My Soul Speak participating organizations have already been chosen.
 Let us know if you’d like to participate next time!

 The scene your group (3-20 people) could create would be a part of a larger collaborative performance.
 ESC is working with groups from all over New Haven, and each will create an original scene--with an eye towards social justice issues--from their own perspective.

 1. WORKSHOP: One initial 3 hour creation workshop, (which can be split up into two 90-minute or three 60-minute sessions … as long as the same participants are at each session).
 Elm Shakespeare's facilitators will come to a space you have, or we can provide a space.
 The time and day for the workshop can be decided based on what works best for your group.

 2. REHEARSAL Sunday, November 11th, from 1pm-6pm.
 At Bregamos Community Theatre.
 This is the day we put the scenes all together, whilst the groups mingle, get to know each other, and do some group exercises.
 We will add any tech elements (sound, lights, an opening, a curtain call, etc).
 We will provide snacks and dinner!